 If the case isn’t dismissed, the suit will go to discovery stage, which would include depositions from Wasserman Schultz and others, before proceeding to trial.
 It is then that evidence from WikiLeaks, Guccifer and others will be presented.

-Posted by Ann Diener on May 4, 2017, With 1311 Reads Filed under Government & Politics.
+Posted by Ann Diener on May 4, 2017, With 1330 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.